ni/nimi-python/docs/nidmm/enums.rst

-    .. py:attribute:: nidmm.AutoZero.ON
+    .. py:attribute:: nidmm.AutoZero.AUTO_ZERO_ON

         The DMM internally disconnects the input signal following each measurement  and takes a zero reading.
 It then subtracts the zero reading from the  preceding reading.
-For NI 4065 devices, Auto Zero is always ON.
-        Auto Zero is an integral part of the signal measurement phase and adds no extra time to the overall measurement.

-    .. py:attribute:: nidmm.AutoZero.ONCE
+    .. py:attribute:: nidmm.AutoZero.AUTO_ZERO_ONCE

         The DMM internally disconnects the input signal for the first measurement  and takes a zero reading.
 It then subtracts the zero reading from the first  reading and the following readings.
-The NI 4060/4065 does not support this setting.